 Electric toothbrushes used to not do much more than vibrate.
 These days, however, you can find electric toothbrushes that blast plaque off of teeth with sonic waves.
 Are these high-tech, expensive toothbrushes worth the hype and money?
 In today’s blog, we’ll be discussing the benefits of electric toothbrushes so you can make a more informed decision about your oral hygiene routine.

-But first, if you are concerned about whether or not your toothbrush and brushing habits are effective, make sure to schedule an appointment to see either of our dentists at our two dental locations in Eatontown and Jackson, New Jersey!
+But first, if you are concerned about whether or not your toothbrush and brushing habits are effective, make sure to schedule an appointment with Jersey Shore Dentists at Century Dental in Jackson, Seaview Dental in Eatontown, or Seaview Dental Stafford in Manahawkin!

 What Do The Experts Say?